 MFT Program Accreditation Requirements in Arizona

-When searching for a degree programs in Arizona, it’s extremely beneficial to make sure it’s accredited.
+When searching for professional psychology degree programs in Arizona, it’s extremely beneficial to make sure it’s accredited.
 This is because Arizona requires programs to be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) or an accrediting body determined to be equivalent by the credentialing committee.5

 If you have questions about a counseling program’s accreditation, you can check their accreditation status by using the Directory of COAMFTE Accredited Programs.
 This tool lists all programs that have been accredited and can sort them by state.